celestiaorg/celestia-node/docs/adr/adr-11-blocksync-overhaul.md

 ### Considerations

 - ___EDS to/from CARv2 converting performance.___ Current sync design assumes two converts from CAR to EDS on the protocol layer and back to CAR when storing the EDS.
 Rsmt2d allocates on most operations with individual shares and for bigger blocks during sync this allocs puts significant pressure on GC.
-One way to substantially alleviate this is to integrate bytes buffer pool into rmst2d
+One way to substantially alleviate this is to integrate bytes buffer pool into rmst2d.

 - ___Disk usage increase from top-level index.___ This is temporary solution.
 The index will have to be removed.
-LNs know which block they sample and can provide DataRoot together with sample request over Bitswap, removing the need for hash-to-eds-file mapping.
-This requires us to either facilitate implementation of [Bitswap's auth extention](https://github.com/ipfs/specs/pull/270) or proposing custom Bitswap message extention.
-Subsequently, the Blockstore implementation provided via `EDSStore` would have to be changed to take expect DataRoot being passed through the `context.Context`.
+LNs know which block they sample and can provide `DataRoot`'s hash together with sample request over Bitswap, removing the need for hash-to-eds-file mapping.
+This requires us to either facilitate implementation of [Bitswap's auth extention ](https://github.com/ipfs/specs/pull/270) or proposing custom Bitswap message extention.
+Subsequently, the Blockstore implementation provided via `EDSStore` would have to be changed to take expect `DataRoot`'s hash being passed through the `context.Context`.